-This might appear a very negative list, but we have sadly been presenting similar feedback for over a decade.
+This might appear a very negative list, but we have sadly been presenting similar feedback on people issues for over a decade.
 With the iceberg changing little in this time.

 There is good news though.
 We already know many of the solutions to these.
 And I’ll cover them in my next ITSM.tools blog.